csmichaelkamal/Simple-Code-Challenge/README.md

 ## This Repo is private, secure and is only visible for MAERSK

-This is a very simple APIs for managing Voyage [Container](#terminologies-used-in-this-project) Prices, like updating the voyage price, and retriving the average container price for the last 10 voyages for a given currency.
+This is a very simple API project for managing Voyage [Container](#terminologies-used-in-this-project) Prices, like updating the voyage price, and retrieving the average container price for the last 10 voyages for a given currency.
-See below for the [suppoerted currencies](#supported-currencies)
+See below for the [supported currencies](#supported-currencies)

 Providing two main APIs (and one utility endpoint):
 1. `UpdatePrice`